dherges/bootstrap-template/README.md

 ## Package and Dependency Management

-Build tool dependencies are managed by npm, project package management is done by bower.
+Build tool dependencies are managed by npm, web package management is done by Bower, and the tool suite is task-automated by Grunt.

-It's required that you have [node](http://nodejs.org "node.js") and [npm](https://npmjs.org "npm") installed on your system.
-Then, all other dependencies are managed (including bower which is manageable through npm – wooohooo, how meta that is!).
+It's required that you have [node](http://nodejs.org "node.js") and it's package manager [npm](https://npmjs.org "npm") installed on your system.
+Usually, npm is distributed alongside node.
+Then, other dependencies are managed (including Bower which is manageable through npm – wooohooo, how meta that is!).

  * Install local dependencies for build tools (as specified in package.json):
    * `npm install`
- * Install local dependencies for packaging (as specified in component.json):
+ * Install local dependencies for web packages (as specified in component.json):
    * `bower install` or
    * `node_modules/.bin/bower install`
- * Let grunt do a demo build:
+ * Let Grunt do a build:
    * `grunt`

 ### Node Dependencies